opensvc/docs.opensvc.com/source/howto.getting.started.rst

         sles2:/ # cat /etc/iscsi/initiatorname.iscsi
         InitiatorName=iqn.1994-05.com.suse:sles2

-We start iscsi services, and enable daemon to start at boot :
+We start iscsi services, and enable the daemon for boot-time start-up:

 **On both nodes**::